Braun Founder and CEO Passes Away at Age 72

 Ralph William Braun, our founder, and CEO passed away Friday, February 8th in Winamac, Indiana.
 He was 72 years old.

 Ralph leaves behind a significant legacy in the mobility industry an industry that he helped create based on his personal need for mobility products.

 The first mobility product he engineered was a motorized scooter, which he called the Tri-Wheeler.
 The scooter allowed him to conserve energy and keep his job as a Quality Control Inspector at a nearby factory.
-As his mobility increased, so did the attention from the disabled community.
-What started as a part-time business filling orders for Tri-Wheelers from his parents garage evolved into Save-A-Step Manufacturing.
+As his mobility increased, so did the attention of the disabled community.
+What started as a part-time business filling orders for Tri-Wheelers from his parent's garage evolved into Save-A-Step Manufacturing.

 When the factory where Ralph worked moved a few miles from his home, he outfitted an old postal Jeep with hand controls and a hydraulic lift so he could have reliable transportation to and from work no matter the weather.
 Just a few years later when Dodge introduced the first full-sized, front-engine van, he devised a way to install a wheelchair lift that would revolutionize the mobility industry.
 For the first time, individuals with disabilities had a way to travel on the road from their wheelchairs.